Smoking in Pregnancy: A Danger to Mother and Baby

 Again, barriers to success include knowledge and skills gaps, reluctance to engage in ‘difficult conversations’, as well as perceiving smoking as a social activity.

 Finding innovative and effective ways to reduce smoking in pregnancy remains a priority.
 To date, there is still relatively little evidence on the efficacy of smoking cessation interventions before or after pregnancy, or on preventing relapse after quitting during pregnancy (NIRH 2017).

 Smoking remains one of the few modifiable risk factors in pregnancy, yet it continues to be a worldwide public health concern.

-From the mothers’ point of view, this is an invisible problem and whilst smoking continues to be viewed as an acceptable social activity rather than as an addiction, it’s unlikely that significant progress will be made.
+From the patient’s point of view, this is an invisible problem and as long as smoking continues to be viewed as an acceptable social activity rather than as an addiction, it’s unlikely that significant progress will be made.